The Cosmic Axis: Understanding Yggdrasil in Norse Mythology

 Three great roots support Yggdrasil, each extending into a different realm.
 One root reaches into Asgard, the home of the Aesir gods, where it is watered by the sacred spring of Urd.
 The second root goes into Jotunheim, the land of giants, where it is nourished by the spring of Mimir, the well of wisdom.
 The third root stretches into Niflheim, the cold and misty world, where it is gnawed by the dragon Nidhogg and sustained by the spring Hvergelmir, the source of many rivers.
 These three roots symbolically tie together the divine, the chaotic, and the underworld — the fundamental poles of Norse existence.

-The tree itself is home to numerous creatures.
+The tree itself is home to a diverse ecosystem of creatures, each playing a role in the cosmic drama.
 At the very top sits an unnamed eagle, who is said to know all things.
-A hawk named Vedrfolnir perches between its eyes.
-The squirrel Ratatoskr runs up and down the trunk, carrying insults and gossip between the eagle and the dragon Nidhogg.
-Four stags — Dainn, Dvalinn, Duneyr, and Durathror — feed on the tree’s leaves, symbolizing the constant consumption and renewal of time.
-The tree also drips with dew that falls into the valleys, a metaphor for the blessings of the cosmos.
+A hawk named Vedrfolnir perches between its eyes, acting as a lookout.
+The squirrel Ratatoskr runs up and down the trunk, carrying insults and gossip between the eagle and the dragon Nidhogg at the base.
+This constant back-and-forth of words symbolizes the chaos of communication and the fragility of relationships — even among the most powerful beings.

 The Nine Worlds: A Detailed Tour

 Norse cosmology divides existence into nine distinct realms, all connected by the branches and roots of Yggdrasil.
 Understanding these worlds is essential to appreciating how the Vikings viewed their place in the universe.
+Each realm has its own character, inhabitants, and role in the cosmic order.

 1. Asgard — Realm of the Aesir